-- Brush your teeth at least twice each day.
-Floss at least once each day.
+- Brush your teeth at least 2 times each day.
+Floss at least 1 time each day.
 If you wear dentures, make sure they fit properly.

 - Drink liquids as directed to prevent dehydration.
 It is important to drink liquids even though your mouth is sore.
 Ask how much liquid to drink each day and which liquids are best for you.

 - Eat a variety of healthy foods.
 You may need to eat bland foods until your pain gets better.
 Healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
-Do not eat spicy, dry, hard, or acidic foods.
+Do not eat spicy, dry, hard, or acidic foods, such as oranges.

 When should I seek immediate care?